thiagola92/PUC-INF1405/diagrams/class diagram/Patch_History.md

 decideShiftOrder() => Should be called one time only, when the game start to decide the order. pickFromDeck() => Pick a card from the deck. pickFromDiscard() => Pick a card from the discard.

+# Version 009 #

+## Player ##
+Variables:
+* Removed variable 'id'.
+For now i don't know what to do with it.

+Methods:
+* All methods renamed from something like abc_defg to abcDefg.
+* buy_from_deck() removed could make any player buy, there is no reason for each player have one method like that.
+* pickFromDeck() make this player buy from deck, if you want another player buying from deck call this function from the other player.
+* discardCard() also could make any player discard, now can only make himself discard and instead of using a string to find the card, use the address of the object.
+* receiveCard() is just adding a card to the hand.
+* equipCard() is just adding a card to the hand.
+And can only target the own player.

+## Card ##
+Interface doesn't create variables.

+## Equipment ##
+Received name, description from old Card.
+Received Function that will the card action when called.

+## Function ##